Agadaev/ProjectMovieData/README.md

 - Handling errors, missing values.
 - Data cleaning and formatting.
 The Excel file after the data cleaning & preparation process can be downloaded here - [Ready to use Dashboard](https://github.com/user-attachments/files/19238698/Cleaned.Movie.Data.with.combined-Avi.xlsx)

+## Questions for Data Analysis
+- Which top 10 geners wew the most successful (Box) these years?
+- Which top 5 actors were the most successful?
+- Top 5 movies by Box and Budget?
+- Seaseonaly..?

+## Results and Findings
+For Example: Best movie for 2013-2016 with the most profitable Box revenue of 102,000,00USD in Horror genere was: !